resetfashionsystem

 Does it still make sense?

-In fact, what makes it sound absurd is that they can afford to pay, but they don’t.
-In other words, those who can afford clothes don’t purchase them, while those who can’t are supposed to.
+In fact, what makes it sound absurd is that celebrities can afford to pay, but they don’t.
+In other words, those who can afford clothes don’t buy them, while those who can’t are expected to.

 There’s no logic in this anymore.
 What if celebrities purchase their outfits and designers donate the proceeds to charity?

-However, we should also dig deeper into those impressed by ‘the rich Milanese’ showing off her outfits on social media.
-And women promptly buy.
-Indeed we die a little for this lack of self-esteem.
+However, we should also take a closer look at those captivated by ‘the rich Milanese’ flaunting her outfits on social media—women who promptly buy.
+Indeed, we die a little inside witnessing this lack of self-esteem.
+An evolution of product placement that exposes a complete absence of consumer awareness.

 Since we weren’t all born with good taste, looking for guidance is the right way to avoid weird outfits.
 But asking for advice is different from imitating someone else’s style.